SuprajaSreshta-gummadi/Student-Management-System-Core-Java/README.md

 ## How to Run

 1. Download or clone this repository.
-2. Open `Main.java` in a Java compiler or IDE.
+2. Open `code.java` in a Java compiler or IDE.
 3. Compile and run the program.
 4. Select an option from the menu.